Foreign policy of the Biden administration: South Korea

-In their first telephone call on February 3, 2021, Biden and South Korean President Moon Jae-in agreed to enhance regional cooperation between Japan, the U.S., and South Korea on key issues, including issues on North Korea and China, and on the importance of improving strained Japan–South Korea relations.
+In February 2021, Biden and South Korean President Moon Jae-in agreed to enhance regional cooperation between Japan, the U.S., and South Korea on key issues, including issues on North Korea and China, and on the importance of improving strained Japan–South Korea relations.
 In March 2021, the U.S. and South Korea reached a military cost-sharing agreement, with South Korea increasing its annual payments to the U.S. by $1 billion (or about 13%).
 The U.S.-South Korea agreement resolved a deadlock inherited from the Trump administration.
 The U.S. also announced U.S.-South Korean joint military exercises (which Trump had scaled back and questioned the need for).
 The Biden administration affirmed the U.S.'s "unshakable" security commitment to South Korea under the Mutual Defense Treaty, to the readiness of U.S. forces in Korea, and to "reinvigorating and modernizing our democratic alliances around the world."
-Moon was the second foreign leader to meet with Biden in person when he visited Washington, D.C. on May 21, 2021.

 After Biden signed the Inflation Reduction Act, South Korean public finance and trade officials complained that its green industrial policy package, which encourages U.S. manufacturing of renewable energy and electric vehicles, threatens the U.S.–South Korean partnership on climate action and countering China's influence, sparking fears of a trade war.

 Indonesia

-Biden and Indonesian President Joko Widodo, November 2023.
+Biden and Indonesian president Joko Widodo in 2023.

-On November 13, 2023, during a meeting between President Biden and Indonesian President Joko Widodo, the two countries announced a new comprehensive strategic partnership.
+On November 13, 2023, during a meeting between Biden and Indonesian president Joko Widodo, the two countries announced a new comprehensive strategic partnership.
 However, Indonesia continues to maintain a policy of neutrality between the United States and China.

 Myanmar

-Biden condemned the 2021 coup d'état in Myanmar and called upon the military to release State Counsellor Aung San Suu Kyi and the other officials whom they had detained.
-He stated that the "United States opposes any attempt to alter the outcome of recent elections or impede Myanmar's democratic transition."
-Biden called upon the military to "relinquish power it seized and demonstrate respect for the will of the people of Burma" and imposed new U.S. sanctions against the military coup plotters (some of whom were already under sanctions for atrocities against the Rohingya minority), including freezing $1 billion in assets.
+Biden condemned the 2021 coup d'état in Myanmar and called upon Myanmar's military to release the officials they detained, such as State Counsellor Aung San Suu Kyi.
+Biden stated that the U.S. "opposes any attempt to alter the outcome of recent elections or impede Myanmar's democratic transition."
+Biden imposed new U.S. sanctions against the coup plotters (some of whom were already under sanctions for atrocities against the Rohingya minority), including freezing $1 billion in assets.